 You are the IT director at Attaway Airlines, a small regional air carrier.
 You chair the company’s systems review committee, and you currently are dealing with strong disagreements about two key projects.
 Dan Esposito, the marketing manager, says it is vital to have a new computerized reservation system that can provide better customer service and reduce operational costs.
 Molly Kinnon, vice president of finance, is equally adamant that a new accounting system is needed immediately because it will be very expensive to adjust the current system to new federal reporting requirements.
 Molly outranks Dan, and she is your boss.
 The next meeting, which promises to be a real showdown, is set for 9:00 a.m. tomorrow.
 How will you prepare for the meeting?
 What questions and issues should be discussed?

 Comments: The situation at Attaway Airlines is a common example of how systems projects compete for available resources.
 Although a systems review committee, which should be neutral, has been formed, students will notice that Molly is the boss.
 This should not influence the decision, but it could.
 The best course of action would be to apply a consistent set of standards when determining feasibility, especially if competing projects must be ranked.
 The real question is “What is the best course of action for the business?”
 Perhaps both projects could be addressed if the scope was redefined.
-It could be suggested that the committee review the short-term and long-term consequences of doing, or not doing, each project.
+It could be suggested that the committee should review the short-term and long-term consequences of doing, or not doing, each project.
 Perhaps a weighted index of factors could be devised.
 In the end, this is a business decision, and it needs to be made carefully, rationally, and professionally.
 The systems analyst’s job is to help make that happen.

-54: What Is a Business Case?
+45: What Is a Business Case?